kuri-team/poios-app/README.md

 - User can register a tutor account.
 - User can login to their respective account and manage their information:
   - Both the student and tutor account have an “avatar” and a “bio” section.
-  - Student user can choose a subject that they’re interested in.
+  - Student user can choose a major and subjects that they’re interested in.
-  - Tutor user can choose a subject that they want to mentor.
+  - Tutor user can choose a major and subjects that they want to mentor.
 - The student and the tutor have the option to communicate 1-on-1 using real-time messaging.
 - The student and the tutor have the option to communicate 1-on-1 using voice call.
 - The student and the tutor have the option to communicate 1-on-1 using video call.
+- The student can share their screen during a video call.
 - Search bar and filter for tutor lists

 ### 5. Non-functional Requirements